← Back to 後漢書

 []

 Commentary: xuan means somber or shadowed.
 ‘Wrapping’ here means growing in thickets.
-The Er ya defines a grand terrace as ling and a towering bank as jing.
+The Er ya says: "A great mound is called ling; surpassingly high is called jing."
 ‘Hedge’ likewise means to veil.
 ‘Cosmic-axis trees’ are exceptionally lofty timber.

 36